-In 2016, the UK Modern Slavery Act (2015) came into force, which requires commercial organisations with a turnover of over £36 million to publish a statement detailing what actions they are taking to combat any risks of modern slavery in their own operations and in their supply chains.
+In 2016, the UK Modern Slavery Act (2015) came into force.
+It requires commercial organisations with a turnover of over £36 million to publish a statement detailing what actions they are taking to combat any risks of modern slavery in their own operations and in their supply chains.

-The University recognises there are risks of modern slavery in particular in the supply chains of the goods and services we buy, and a number of staff are working to further develop our approach to combating these risks.
+The University recognises there are risks of modern slavery in particular in the supply chains of the goods and services we buy.
+A number of staff are working to further develop our approach to combating these risks.

 What is modern slavery?

-According to the UK Modern Slavery Act, modern slavery encompasses slavery, servitude, forced and compulsory labour and human trafficking, which may be evidenced through:
+According to the UK Modern Slavery Act, modern slavery encompasses slavery, servitude, forced and compulsory labour and human trafficking.

 What action is the University taking?